Many UK taxpayers have participated in tax avoidance arrangements, no doubt attracted by the tax savings they expected.

 HMRC published revised settlement terms in November 2020 and has invited those who have yet to resolve their tax positions to come forward and settle.
 If you are a user of a disguised remuneration arrangement and need reliable, straightforward guidance on how to proceed, we can help.

 Perhaps you remain in dispute because HMRC is looking to charge penalties in respect of the arrangements.
 Maybe you are concerned about your ability to pay the liabilities arising all at once.
-Are there legacy structures which were established for the arrangements which remain in place and are accruing ongoing costs?
+Are there legacy structures that were established for the arrangements which remain in place and are accruing ongoing costs?